MicrosoftDocs/power-automate-docs/articles/minit/view-settings.md

 ---
 title: View settings
-description: Learn how to define various settings valid for the current process in the Process Mining desktop app.
+description: Learn how to define various settings valid for the current process in Power Automate Process Mining.
 author: rosikm
 contributors:
   - rosikm